marcinm1980/sqlstudio/README.md

 This distribution may include materials developed by third parties.
 For license and attribution notices for these materials, please refer to the [License](License.txt) file.

-For more information on MySQL Workbench, visit [http://dev.mysql.com/doc/workbench/en](http://dev.mysql.com/doc/workbench/en)
+For more information on MySql Studio, visit [http://dev.mysql.com/doc/workbench/en](http://dev.mysql.com/doc/workbench/en)

-For additional downloads and the source of MySQL Workbench, visit [http://dev.mysql.com/downloads](http://dev.mysql.com/downloads)
+For additional downloads and the source of MySql Studio, visit [http://dev.mysql.com/downloads](http://dev.mysql.com/downloads)

-MySQL Workbench is brought to you by the MySQL team at Oracle.
+MySql Studio is brought to you by the MySQL team at Oracle.

 # Overview

-[MySQL Workbench](https://mysqlworkbench.org) is a graphical tool for working with MySQL servers and databases.
-MySQL Workbench fully supports MySQL server versions 5.6 and higher.
+[MySql Studio](https://mysqlworkbench.org) is a graphical tool for working with MySQL servers and databases.
+MySql Studio fully supports MySQL server versions 5.6 and higher.

-MySQL Workbench functionality covers five main topics:
+MySql Studio functionality covers five main topics:

 * **SQL Development:** Enables you to create and manage connections to database servers.
-Along with enabling you to configure connection parameters, MySQL Workbench provides the capability to execute SQL queries on the database connections using the built-in SQL Editor.
+Along with enabling you to configure connection parameters, MySql Studio provides the capability to execute SQL queries on the database connections using the built-in SQL Editor.

 * **Data Modeling (Design):** Enables you to create models of your database schema graphically, reverse and forward engineer between a schema and a live database, and edit all aspects of your database using the comprehensive Table Editor.
 The Table Editor provides easy-to-use facilities for editing Tables, Columns, Indexes, Triggers, Partitioning, Options, Inserts and Privileges, Routines and Views.